Connect with us

 Recovering the Lost Legacy of Cannabis in Japan

-Cannabis is completely verboten in Japan — rare, expansive and very illegal.
+Cannabis is completely verboten in Japan — rare, expensive and very illegal.
 First Lady Akie Abe broke taboo by advocating a medical marijuana program from the country, but she’s now embroiled in scandal, nipping the proposal in the proverbial bud.
 More grassroots advocates have also emerged, including the effort of one historian to open a “cannabis museum.”

 Given that cannabis in Japan is harshly prohibited, the plant is practically unheard-of there.
 However, over the past couple of years, an unlikely spokesperson for cannabis emerged in the figure of Akie Abe, the wife of conservative Prime Minister Shinzo Abe.